Subscribe to Updates

 Probably the most popular dystopic world of current times, The Hunger Games, besides being a huge commercial success with stellar performances by Jennifer Lawrence and Josh Hutcherson also offers striking commentary on the intertwined nature of politics and entertainment in the modern world, and the potential damage it could cause.

 In the fictional country of Panem, all resources and military control lies in the hands of the all-powerful government in the Capitol, while the 12 districts, each engaged in an important industry, struggle in the face of constant food shortage and deplorable living conditions.
-Around three generations before the beginning of the story, a rebellion by the districts is brutally crushed by the Capitol and is marked by the beginning of the annual Hunger Games.
+Three generations before the story begins, the Capitol brutally crushes a rebellion by the districts and begins the annual Hunger Games.

-As a symbolic sacrifice for the rebellion and for the entertainment of Capitol masses, two tributes are chosen by lottery out of every district and left in a meticulously constructed Arena to fight for their lives and emerge as the only victor.
+Three generations before the story begins, the Capitol brutally crushes a rebellion by the districts.
+As a symbolic sacrifice for the rebellion and to entertain the Capitol masses, the authorities select two tributes by lottery from each district and place them in a meticulously constructed Arena to fight for their lives, leaving only one victor.
 The story follows Katniss Everdeen from the most downtrodden, district 12 as she volunteers in the Hunger Games, and eventually becomes the leader and symbol of an uprising against the Capitol.

 The Hunger Games rings of the past and the future, of the corrupt and brutal nature of Roman gladiator fights and of the fast rising reality show culture.